 We could be subject to product liability claims if any of the product applications are alleged to be defective or cause harmful effects.
 For example, because some of the scanning modules incorporating our LBS technology could scan a low power beam of colored light into the user's eye, the testing, manufacture, marketing and sale of these products involve an inherent risk that product liability claims will be asserted against us.

 Additionally, any misuse of our technology or products incorporating our technology by end users or third parties that obtain access to our technology, could result in negative publicity and could harm our brand and reputation.
 Product liability claims or other claims related to our products or our technology, regardless of their outcome, could require us to spend significant time and money in litigation, divert management time and attention, require us to pay significant damages, harm our reputation or hinder acceptance of our products.
 Any successful product liability claim may prevent us from obtaining adequate product liability insurance in the future on commercially desirable or reasonable terms.
 An inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of our products and technology.

-Our operations could be adversely impacted by information technology system failures, network disruptions, or cyber security breaches.
+Our operations could be adversely impacted by information technology system failures, network disruptions, or cyber security incidents.

-We rely on information technology systems to process, transmit, store, and protect electronic data between our employees, our customers and our suppliers.
-Our systems are vulnerable to damage or interruptions due to events beyond our control, including, but are not limited to, natural disasters, power loss, telecommunications failures, computer viruses, hacking, or other cyber security issues.
+We rely on information technology systems to process, transmit, store, and protect electronic data between our employees, customers, manufacturing partners and suppliers.
+Our systems and the third parties we rely on for related services are vulnerable to actual or attempted cybersecurity incidents, such as attacks by hackers, acts of vandalism, malware, social engineering, denial or degradation of service attacks, computer viruses, software bugs or vulnerabilities, supply chain attacks, phishing attacks, ransomware attacks, misplaced or lost data, human errors, malicious insiders or other similar events.
+Such systems are also susceptible to other disruptions due to events beyond our control, including, but are not limited to, natural disasters, power loss, and telecommunications failures.
 Our system redundancy may be inadequate and our disaster recovery planning may be ineffective or insufficient to account for all eventualities.
-Additionally, we maintain insurance coverage to address certain aspects of cyber risks.
-Such insurance coverage may be insufficient to cover all losses or all claims that may arise, should such an event occur.